 But the evidence presented in the paper supports no such claims.
 A half-competent lawyer for the defence could drive a coach and pair through the material presented here.
 A paper written in 2013 refers to two documents (not apparently in the public domain) written in 1980, describing a post-prandial conversation in 1947, a conversation about some letters allegedly discovered at Lind’s death in 1887, letters which were purportedly written by Mendelssohn to Lind before his own death in 1847.
 Where are these letters?
 Allegedly burnt at the time of their re-discovery in 1887.
 Who read them?
 As far as I can tell from Biddlecombe’s paper, possibly only Lind’s widower, Otto Goldschmidt, a man who died in 1907.
 What language were they written in?
 Presumably German, since that was Mendelssohn’s mother tongue, and Lind spoke it.
 Could the various English solicitors who pepper this story and who MAY have been present at the discovery and burning of the letters in 1887 read German?
 Even if they could, did anyone other than Goldschmidt actually read the letters?

 Did these letters actually exist?
 This is not obvious to me, and the evidence is only third- and fourth-hand.
 But even if they did exist, we have only Otto Goldschmidt’s alleged word, at several removes over 126 years, to say that the letters contained statements of passion by Mendelssohn to Lind.
 They may have been shopping lists, for all we know with certainty.
 Even though the various intermediaries in this fantastical story may have been lawyers of integrity, and fine, upstanding men (as Biddlecombe seeks to show), who knows what Goldschmidt’s motivations may have been, whether in 1887 or later.
 All here is hearsay, and hearsay repeated after long intervals of time, and buried in obscure documents not open to our inspection.
 No court would accept such ramshackle, hearsay evidence for the claims made in this paper.
-And it is hard to believe that George Biddlecombe does not realize this, for why else would he resort to a discussion of other sources (eg, third-party letters, memoirs) to buttress his claim of an affair?
+And perhaps George Biddlecombe also realizes this, since he includes a discussion of other sources (eg, third-party letters, memoirs) to buttress the claim of an affair.
 But these other sources, too, are less than compelling.
 A hill of beans is what they don’t add up to.

 What a shame that this paper traduces the reputations of two people, both long dead, on such flimsy grounds.
 What a shame that others rush to endorse its argument.
 The problem is both too much imagination and too little.
 An affair is imagined when the evidence – the firm, uncontestable, irrefutable evidence – does not support any such claim.
 At the same time, there is a failure to imagine that two people can have a deep, intense friendship without also being lovers.